 - If you apply under a tax treaty:

-- A certificate of residence issued by the tax authorities in your country of residence confirming that you're a resident in that country under the tax treaty with Norway.
-The certificate of residence must be issued by a public authority and in your name.
-The certificate must be valid from the year when dividends were paid.
+- A certificate of residence issued by the tax authorities in your country of residence, confirming that you're a resident in that country under the tax treaty with Norway.
+The certificate of residence must be issued in the shareholder's name alone, and must be valid for the year when dividends were paid.

 - If you apply under the exemption method: